-- Tuition / Fees: \$1,349

-- Textbooks: \$521

-- Graduation Application Fee: \$35 (if student participates); Print diploma fee: \$20

-- Uniform Costs (varies) Uniform Patch Fee: \$5.00- Purchased from bookstore or Meridy's Uniforms

-- Background check & drug screen (approximately \$85)

-- Clinical background checks are mandated for all nursing facilities as stated in Georgia Code Title 31-7-350-353.
-Adverse information on criminal background checks does hinder an individual from participating in clinical and obtaining employment.

-- Respiratory N95 Mask: \$20

-- Liability Insurance: \$12 per year

-- Immunizations/Laboratory Tests

-- Tuberculin Skin Test (TST)/PPD Two-step: \$25 per step

-- Seasonal Influenza Vaccine: \$25
+- Tuition/Fees: \$1.349 - Textbooks: \$521 - Graduation Application Fee: \$40 (students participating in graduation) - Printed Diploma Fee: \$10; Cover \$10 (students not participating in graduation) - Uniform Costs (varies) Uniform Patch Fee: \$5, purchased from bookstore or Meridy's Uniforms - Background check & drug screen (approximately \$85) - Clinical background checks are mandated for all nursing facilities as stated in Georgia Code Title 31-7-350-353.
+Adverse information on criminal background checks does hinder an individual from participating in clinical and obtaining employment. - Respiratory N95 Mask: \$20 (No charge during COVID-19) - BLS CPR & First Aid: \$65 - Liability Insurance: \$12 per year - · Government Issued Picture ID or Driver's License - Immunizations/Laboratory Tests - Tuberculin Skin Test (TST)/PPD Two-step: \$25 per step - Hepatitis Vaccine: \$117 (Titer: \$20) or Declination Form - Seasonal Influenza Vaccine: \$25 - COVID-19 Vaccine: (No charge during COVID-19) - (Immunizations are contingent upon clinical site policies and may vary.
+Specific vaccine requirements will be provided by program faculty during the NAST 1100 Nurse Aide Fundamentals course.) - Please note expenses related to the NAST 1100 Nurse Aide Fundamentals course will NOT be refunded if the student is unable, unwilling, or ineligible to complete the clinical component of the course.
+Fees are due as noted on syllabus.
+Failure to pay the fees by the deadline may result in the student not being allowed to return to class.